bikz05/object-tracker/README.md

 # object-tracker
-Real-Time Ojbect Tracker written in Python using dlib and OpenCV
+Real-Time (yes it works :) ) Object Tracker written in Python using dlib and OpenCV

 # Table of Contents